f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 1) It moves Godwin's Caleb Williams into a centerpiece position connecting the first and the second group, while the works of Mary Shelly drift into the centers of all the major groupings.
 Pieces from Le Fanu, Gaskell, Shelly, and Lewis intermix with Roche's The Children of the Abby carrying particularly much weight and Brown's Edgard Huntly and Arthus Mervyn and DeQuincey's Klosterheim in a mix.

-2) Firmly Grouping Walpole, Percy Shelly, Elenore Sleath, and Thomas Leland in a shared circle of influence, and it shifts Mary Shelly's Frankenstein also into this cluster, with Eaton Barrett's The Heroine as a new outer centerpiece carrying a lot of traction.
+2) Firmly grouping Walpole, Percy Shelly, Elenore Sleath, and Thomas Leland in a shared circle of influence, and it shifts Mary Shelly's Frankenstein also into this cluster, with Eaton Barrett's The Heroine as a new outer centerpiece carrying a lot of traction.

 3) The third smaller hub has largely fractured and has gotten reabsorbed, leaving Francis Burney's Carmilla as a centerpiece with some others, like Richard Burton's Vikram, Mary Shelly's Lodore, Brown's Wieland around him, but there are fewer circulating in its orbit.